mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 ## Exercise 3
 ### Spatial operations - joins
 Spatial joining in R is an incredibly handy thing and is simple with `st_joins`.
+Many of us are likely old hands at doing attribute joins of shapefiles with other tabular data in GIS software like ArcGIS or QGis.
-By default `st_joins` will perform a left join and use st_intersect as well for the spatial topological operation.
-Note that you can also do an inner join as well as use other topological operations for the join such as `st_touches`, `st_disjoint`, `st_equals`, etc.
+By default `st_joins` will perform a left join (return all rows in the left, 'joined to' table regardless of whether there are matches in the right, 'joined' table). `st_joins` also uses st_intersect for the spatial operation.
+Note that you can also do an inner join (a match in both tables) as well as use other topological operations for the join such as `st_touches`, `st_disjoint`, `st_equals`, etc.

 For this simple example, we'll strip out the state and most other attributes from our WSA sites we've been using, and then use the states `sf` file in a spatial join to get state for each site spatially.
-This is a typical task many of us frequently need - to assign attribute information from some spatial unit for points within the unit.
+This is a typical task many of us frequently face - assign attribute information from some spatial unit for points within the unit.

 ```r
 # Use column indexing to subset just a couple attribute columns - need to keep geometry column!